 IBM’s Emerging Internet Technologies Group develops prototypes and solutions to bring innovative technologies to clients around the world.

-To collect and process racing data collected from powerboat sensors to improve the decision making ability and safety of the participants in SilverHook Powerboat Racing.
+The objective was to collect and process racing data collected from powerboat sensors to improve the decision-making ability and safety of the participants in SilverHook Powerboat Racing.

 Participants raced at 140+ miles per hour on the open sea with 6+ ft. swells.
 The extreme speeds and unpredictable conditions of the sea can wreak havoc on the boat’s electronic equipment.
 A combination of all these factors can damage the boat and threaten the safety of the crew.

-Each participant makes hundred of critical decisions throughout the race.
-To improve the decision making process, the entire crew were given access to telemetry data on the powerboat and its engine.
+Each participant makes hundreds of critical decisions throughout the race.
+To improve the decision-making process, the entire crew were given access to telemetry data on the powerboat and its engine.

-For the support team, our engineers developed an extensive dashboard with a vast array of metrics giving, current sea conditions and the powerboat location.
+For the support team, our engineers developed an extensive dashboard with a vast array of metrics, providing information on current sea conditions and the powerboat location.
 With the best information at hand, the support team were able to help the crew improve their real-time decision making.

 Data visualization communicates information through graphical means.
 All statistical data was collected and analyzed in the cloud in order to lighten the load on the client’s side of the application.
-This enabled instant display of up-to-date information on the powerboat’s performance and engine condition.
+This enabled an instantaneous display of up-to-date information on the powerboat’s performance and engine condition.